 Coco Gauff's rising career hits a bump before she defends her first Grand Slam title

-Yes, Coco Gauff is a Grand Slam champion.
-Yes, she's been ranked No. 1 in doubles and No. 2 in singles.
-Yes, she's already a big star who transcends her sport and was a flag bearer alongside LeBron James at the Paris Olympics.
+Coco Gauff is a Grand Slam champion.
+She's been ranked No. 1 in doubles and No. 2 in singles.
+Gauff already a big star who transcends her sport and was a flag bearer alongside LeBron James at the Paris Olympics.

 - SportFit